kleprer/diary/README.md

 ## Description

-This is the user interface part of a dairy platform.
+This is the user interface part of a desktop dairy platform.
 Write notes, add plans and goals to your calendar.

 ## Content